Imaginary-Horizons-Productions/DirectoryBot/README.md

 Syntax: `@DirectoryBot help`

 Lists commands and summaries of their functions.
+\n\
 Syntax: `@DirectoryBot help (command)`

-Explains the function and syntax for (command).
+Explains the command and provides a syntax example.

 #### record
 Syntax: `@DirectoryBot record (platform) (information)`